ghostwriteattack/ghostwriteattack.github.io/content/homepage/faq.md

 {{< accordion title="Am I affected by this vulnerability?" open=true >}}
 Most likely, you are not affected directly.
-Only individuals that use vulnerable RISC-V hardware, such as C910-based single-board computers (SBCs), cloud deployments, or other multi-party computing solutions are directly affected.
+Only individuals that use vulnerable RISC-V hardware, such as C910-based or C920-based single-board computers (SBCs), cloud deployments, or other multi-party computing solutions are directly affected.
 Even though you might not be affected directly, the chance is high that you might already or in the future interact with vulnerable devices.
 {{< /accordion >}}

-{{< accordion title="How do I know if my device uses the T-Head XuanTie C910 CPU?" >}}
+{{< accordion title="How do I know if my device uses the T-Head XuanTie C910 or C920 CPU?" >}}
 Most consumer devices list their CPU specifications in their technical details or documentation.
 You can check the manufacturer's website, user manual, or device settings for this information.
 {{< /accordion >}}